-Each semester tuition costs \$2000.00, therefore a one-year program costs: \$4000.00.
-I have also read and understand the refund policy.
-(Pages 13-15)

-I have read, understand, and will comply with the rules and regulations as stated in this handbook:

-Student Signature: Date: -------------------- ------- --

-I do not grant permission for the release of my directory information without my prior consent.

-Student Signature: \\\\\ Date: \\\\\
+Each semester tuition costs \$2000.00, therefore a one-year read and understand the refund policy.
+(Pages 13-15) r program costs: \$4000.00.
+I have also I have read, understand, and will comply with the rules as handbook: nd regulations as stated in this Student Signature: Date: I do not grant permission for the release of my directory i Student Signature: Date: